The Best 5-Ingredient Fluffy Sweet Potato Pancakes

-They are super quick and easy to make plus they freeze really well, so be sure to make a big batch for an easy to grab breakfast for baby.
+#mymomhack – these pancakes are super quick and easy to make, plus they freeze really well, so be sure to make a big batch and freeze any extra so you can have a quick breakfast on those busy mornings!

 Ingredients